 Employees are eligible to enroll in the Plan as soon as administratively possible upon hire.
 Participants may elect to contribute basic contributions of 1% to 7% of base salary (as defined in the Plan document and subject to applicable Internal Revenue Code (the "Code") limitations on allowable compensation).
-Certain participants may also elect to make additional supplemental contributions, which are not considered for purposes of computing the employer match.
+Certain participants may also elect to make additional supplemental contributions, which are not considered for purposes of computing the Corporation's match.
 A participant's before-tax combined basic and supplemental contributions may not exceed 25% of that participant's base pay.
 Participants age 50 or older may make additional before-tax contributions that are not subject to the 25% Plan limit.

-Unless an affirmative election not to participate in the Plan is made, employees hired on or after March 1, 2006 are automatically enrolled in the Plan and deemed to have elected to contribute 2% of base salary.
+Unless an affirmative election not to participate in the Plan is made, employees are automatically enrolled in the Plan and deemed to have elected to contribute 2% of base salary.
 The 2% contribution increases by 1% on each anniversary date of the participants' automatic enrollment until the before-tax contribution reaches 7% of base salary.
 Participants may make an affirmative election at any time to contribute a different amount.

 Contributions are automatically invested in a target date fund that is closest to the date the participant attains age 65, unless otherwise designated by the participant.
 The target date funds seek to provide investors with an appropriate level of risk and return by investing in a mix of stocks, bonds and cash.
-The allocation is adjusted to become more conservative (investing more in bonds and cash) as the target date approaches and the participant plans to retire and/or begin to use the funds on or around the target date.
+The allocation is adjusted to become more conservative (investing more in bonds and cash) as the target date approaches and the participant begins to use the funds on or around the target date.
+At target date some exposure to equities is retained to continue to provide investment returns during retirement.